Mithlesh-16/Learning_Mgmt_System/README.md

 The project focuses on the backend architecture and core services required by an online learning platform, including authentication, role-based access control, course management, media uploads, subscriptions, payments, and password recovery.

+(The project is being developed incrementally, with the backend services and API layer serving as the foundation for the frontend).

 The React client is being added on top of the existing API layer to provide separate experiences for students and administrators.

 ---